Harry Platt: Work

+Reports

+Platt Report on The Welfare of Children in Hospital

-In 1959 he produced the Platt Report, which encouraged hospitals to permit parents to visit and care for their children in hospital much more than had previously been allowed.
+In 1959, Platt produced the Platt Report on 'The Welfare of Children in Hospital', which encouraged hospitals to permit parents to visit and care for their children in hospital much more than had previously been allowed.
 This was the result of a three-year enquiry by a committee set up to investigate the welfare of children in hospital, as opposed to their medical needs.
 Before this time parental visiting was commonly limited to just a couple of hours a week.

+Platt Report on the Reform of Nursing Education

+In 1964 and 1965 he produced the 'Platt Report(s) on the Reform of Nursing Education'.
+He had established a committee in 1961 to consider all aspects of nursing education and to make recommendations.
+He created groups to look at: a) The Place and Functions of the Nurse in the Modern Community, b) Preparation of the Student Nurse for Registration and of the Pupil Nurse for Enrolment: the Organisation of the School of Nursing, c) Preparation for Entry to Nursing.
+Committee members included Annie Altschul, Barbara Fawkes, Catherine Hall (nurse), and Winifred Hector.

+Death and legacy

 He died in 1986 at age of 100.

 Platt had been much influenced by the work of Robert Jones in Liverpool and by his training in the US.
 He continued to be inspired by US methods for medical training and organisation.
 Among those whom he influenced in turn was John Charnley.

+Awards and honours

+Platt was elected to the membership of Manchester Literary and Philosophical Society on 1 November 1946.

+Platt became a Knight Bachelor in 1948.
+He was invited to deliver the Bradshaw Lecture to the Royal College of surgeons in 1950, which he made on the subject of bone sarcomas.

+Platt was made a baronet in 1958, on completing his term as President of the Royal College of Surgeons.
+He was appointed a Knight of the Most Venerable Order of the Hospital of St. John of Jerusalem (KStJ) in February 1972.